Most people think Russian is hard to learn.

 Then when they would be practicing a conversation, she would stop people and tell them to repeat the word, but with a better pronunciation.

 After a couple of weeks, this friend quit the course.
-Even though he’s a smart guy, and would’ve been able to learn the language well, if he’d follow through.
+Even though he’s a smart guy, and would’ve been able to be successfull in languge learning, if he’d follow through.

 So while I understand the viewpoint of the teacher, I disagree with her methods.
 Yes, it’s good to aim to pronounce words well.
-But it’s also a process that comes with time.
+But it’s also a skill that comes with time.

 No one that starts learning Russian has perfect pronunciation.
-It’s something that comes with time.
+You developer it over time.

 Now, I often get compliments that my Russian sounds like a native speaker.
-While that’s cool, it wasn’t always like that.
+Some people assume that my pronunciation was good from the beginning, but it wasn’t always like that.

 When I listened to myself speaking several years ago, my accent was much thicker than it is now.